uva-sp/scientific-programming-1/10 Numbers/20 Primes/10 Prime.md

 * If you find a divisor (that is not 1 or the number itself), there is no reason to look for any other divisors, it is already certain that number is not a prime.

-* If you want to determine whether 137 is a prime, which candidate-divisors would you inspect before you're sure it's a prime number?
-Check this yourself with pen and paper.
-Dividing by 2 and all uneven numbers up until the number is a bit too much, wouldn't you say?
-A mathematician for example would only divide by 2, 3, 5, 7, 11.
-Think about why (this should result in thorough adjustments of your code).

 ## Hints